ycdxsb/PocOrExp_in_Github/2023/README.md

 - [https://github.com/sudovivek/My-CVE](https://github.com/sudovivek/My-CVE) :  ![starts](https://img.shields.io/github/stars/sudovivek/My-CVE.svg) ![forks](https://img.shields.io/github/forks/sudovivek/My-CVE.svg)

 ## CVE-2023-33567
- ** DISPUTED ** An unauthorized access vulnerability has been discovered in ROS2 Foxy Fitzroy versions where ROS_VERSION is 2 and ROS_PYTHON_VERSION is 3.
-This vulnerability could potentially allow a malicious user to gain unauthorized access to multiple ROS2 nodes remotely.
-Unauthorized access to these nodes could result in compromised system integrity, the execution of arbitrary commands, and disclosure of sensitive information.
-NOTE: this is disputed by multiple third parties who believe there was not reasonable evidence to determine the existence of a vulnerability.
+ ** REJECT ** DO NOT USE THIS CANDIDATE NUMBER.
+ConsultIDs: none.
+Reason: This candidate was withdrawn by its CNA.
+Further investigation showed that there was not reasonable evidence to determine the existence of a vulnerability.

 - [https://github.com/yashpatelphd/CVE-2023-33567](https://github.com/yashpatelphd/CVE-2023-33567) :  ![starts](https://img.shields.io/github/stars/yashpatelphd/CVE-2023-33567.svg) ![forks](https://img.shields.io/github/forks/yashpatelphd/CVE-2023-33567.svg)

 ## CVE-2023-33566
- ** DISPUTED ** An unauthorized node injection vulnerability has been identified in ROS2 Foxy Fitzroy versions where ROS_VERSION is 2 and ROS_PYTHON_VERSION is 3.
-This vulnerability could allow a malicious user to inject malicious ROS2 nodes into the system remotely.
-Once injected, these nodes could disrupt the normal operations of the system or cause other potentially harmful behavior.
-NOTE: this is disputed by multiple third parties who believe there was not reasonable evidence to determine the existence of a vulnerability.
+ ** REJECT ** DO NOT USE THIS CANDIDATE NUMBER.
+ConsultIDs: none.
+Reason: This candidate was withdrawn by its CNA.
+Further investigation showed that there was not reasonable evidence to determine the existence of a vulnerability.

 - [https://github.com/yashpatelphd/CVE-2023-33566](https://github.com/yashpatelphd/CVE-2023-33566) :  ![starts](https://img.shields.io/github/stars/yashpatelphd/CVE-2023-33566.svg) ![forks](https://img.shields.io/github/forks/yashpatelphd/CVE-2023-33566.svg)

 ## CVE-2023-33565
- ** DISPUTED ** ROS2 (Robot Operating System 2) Foxy Fitzroy ROS_VERSION=2 and ROS_PYTHON_VERSION=3 are vulnerable to Denial-of-Service (DoS) attacks.
-A malicious user potentially exploited the vulnerability remotely and crashed the ROS2 nodes.
-NOTE: this is disputed by multiple third parties who believe there was not reasonable evidence to determine the existence of a vulnerability.
+ ** REJECT ** DO NOT USE THIS CANDIDATE NUMBER.
+ConsultIDs: none.
+Reason: This candidate was withdrawn by its CNA.
+Further investigation showed that there was not reasonable evidence to determine the existence of a vulnerability.